 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
-Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
+Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 St Lawrence University is among your best bets if you want to study Communication & Media Studies.
-St Lawrence University communication & media studies graduates receive 36.6% more than the typical communications graduate.
+Graduates of the communications program state that they receive average early career earnings of communications and mid-career earnings of $96,069.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Canton, New York.

 Santa Clara University is a good decision for students pursuing a Communication & Media Studies degree.
-Graduates from the Communication & Media Studies major at Santa Clara University get 34.0% more than the standard college graduate in this field.
+Grads of the communications program report average early career income of communications and mid-career income of $94,027.
 Located in Santa Clara, California, this university is a good choice for students who blossom in an urban atmosphere.

-You may want to invest in an ACT prep course before you take the exam since the typical ACT score is 29.This institution has a superior retention rate, with 93.0% of first years returning for their sophomore year.
-A virtual tour could be an easy way to find out more about George Washington University.
+You may want to invest in an ACT prep course before you take the exam since the typical ACT score is 30.
+GWU features a high performing women's basketball team.
+Ever wish you had a simple way to find out a school's grades in each subject?
+Now you do.
+Take a look at George Washington University's scorecard.

 Brown University is among your best bets if you're planning on studying Communication & Media Studies.
-Communications majors from Brown University earn a boost of around 32.0% above the typical income of communication & media studies graduates.
+Graduates of the Communications program make an average of $45,096 in the first five years of working and $89,388 after their first five years of working.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Texas Christian University is a wonderful option for students pursuing a Communication & Media Studies degree.
-Texas Christian University communication & media studies students receive 30.3% more than the standard communications student.
+After graduation, Communications students usually make an average of $40,004 in their early careers.
 Situated in Fort Worth, Texas, this university is best suited for students who thrive in an urban atmosphere.

 The College of Wooster is a wonderful decision for students pursuing a Communication & Media Studies degree.
-Students who graduate from this program report average early career earnings of communications and mid-career earnings of $92,071.
+The College of Wooster communication & media studies graduates make 29.8% more than the typical communications graduate.
 Students who get pleasure from a more slow-paced life will value the school's position in the compact town of Wooster, Ohio.